 It can feel like you’re trapped in a never ending cycle but the good news is you have the power to stop anytime.
 All you need to do is cultivate a mindset of enoughness.

 Ask yourself questions like:

 - How much do I need to be happy?

 - If I’m not happy now, why do I think ____ will make me any happier?

 - What do I need to sacrifice to have more?
 Is it worth it?
 Or can I learn to be happy with what I have?

-As with most things, there are no right or wrong answers, but clearly defining what “enough” means to you is a foundation of simple living.
-Instead of endlessly chasing more, more and more, you can create boundaries and space to truly live.
+As with most things, there are no right or wrong answers, but clearly defining what “enough” means to you is the foundation of simplifying.

 More Simple Living Resources

 If you want to learn more about simple living, be sure to check out: